Oreoluwa100/British-Aiways-Data-Science-Project/README.md

 **CUSTOMER BOOKING PREDICTION**

 Customers are more empowered than ever because they have access to a wealth of information at their fingertips.
 This is one of the reasons the buying cycle is very different to what it used to be.
-Today, if you’re hoping that a customer purchases your flights or holidays as they come into the airport, you’ve already lost!
+Today, if you’re hoping that a customer purchases your flights as they come into the airport, you’ve already lost!
 Being reactive in this situation is not ideal; airlines must be proactive in order to acquire customers before they embark on their holiday.
 This project is focused on training a machine learning model to be able to predict the target outcome, which is a customer making a booking.

 Firstly, **Exploratory Data Analysis** was used to understand the data better, learn the different data characteristics, look out for useful pattern, null values and how the values of different variables were distributed.
 This is a very important first step in data analysis and data science. **Feature Engineering** was used in transforming the raw data into useful features for the machine learning model.